 Under the terms of the Note Purchase Agreement, the Convertible Promissory Note may be converted at the option of the note holder into the Company's common stock or an equivalent equity instrument resulting from a public company event.
 The conversion price is based on a pre-money valuation divided by the aggregate number of the Company's outstanding shares at the issuance date.
 The conversion price and number of conversion shares are subject to standard anti-dilution adjustments.
-Upon a change of control event the note holder may (i) convert the Convertible Promissory Note immediately prior to the event into the Company's common stock at a conversion price equal to the lesser of the Convertible Promissory Note's original conversion price or the price per share of the Company's common stock implied by the change of control event transaction agreement or (ii) require the redemption of the Convertible Promissory Note in cash, including the payment of a make-whole amount of all unpaid interest that would have otherwise been payable had the Convertible Promissory Note remained outstanding through the maturity date.
-In addition, the note holder may accelerate the repayment of the Convertible Promissory Note upon an event of default and the maturity will automatically be accelerated in the event of the Company's insolvency or bankruptcy.
+Upon a change of control event the note holder may (i) convert the Convertible Promissory Note immediately prior to the event into the Company's organize or the price per share of the Company's common stock at a conversion price equal to the lesser of the Convertible Promissory Note's original conversion price or the price per share of the Company's common stock implied by the change of control event transaction agreement or (ii) require the redemption of the Convertible Promissory Note in cash, including the payment of a make-whole amount of all unpaid interest that would have otherwise been payable had the Convertible Promissory Note upon an event of default and the maturity will automatically be accelerated in the event of the Company's insolvency or bankruptcy.